-- 13 Feedback demonstrates that the impairment requirements in IFRS 9 together with the disclosure requirements in IFRS 7 is considered to result in entities providing useful information to users of financial statements about the effect of credit risk on the amount, timing, and uncertainty of future cash flows. - 14 Therefore, EFRAG is of the view that the impairment requirements in IFRS 9 generally work as intended and that on average the benefits introduced by the model outweigh the costs of application. - Nevertheless, EFRAG identifies application issues or diversity in practice that should be further considered in the IASB's PIR project. - Particularly, EFRAG considers that the IASB should prioritise the review of the following issues that have a high priority: - (a) Cash shortfalls used to measure ECLs (ref.
+- 4412 The credit risk disclosure requirements in IFRS 7, by focusing on disclosure objectives, reflect the principle-based approach of the ECL model which enables entities to provide the information about the credit risk management practices, amounts of ECL and credit risk exposure which they consider relevant and useful for the users of financial statements. - 4213 Feedback demonstrates that the impairment requirements in IFRS 9 together with the disclosure requirements in IFRS 7 is considered to result in entities providing useful information to users of financial statements about the effect of credit risk on the amount, timing, and uncertainty of future cash flows. - 1314 Therefore, EFRAG is of the view that the impairment requirements in IFRS 9 generally work as intended and that on average the benefits introduced by the model outweigh the costs of application. - 1415 Nevertheless, EFRAG identifies application issues or diversity in practice that should be further considered in the IASB's PIR project. - 1516 Particularly, EFRAG considers that the IASB should prioritise the review of the following issues that have a high priority: - (a) Cash shortfalls used to measure ECLs (ref.
 Question 2 of the RFI).